nilern/Kyy/index.md

 advanced programming language and VM implementation, so compatibility may be compromised for clarity or efficiency.

+I document my progress and give background explanations in this blog, structured like a follow-along tutorial:

 <ol>
   {% for post in site.posts %}
     <li>